Last updated on 10 July 2020

 But not so!

-It sometimes seems as if we preferred the heavy, blackened thumping of any extreme #metal flavor throughout the RockmusicRaider office landscape.
-But not so!
 At times something more laid back is in order.
-And for that we have gotten the folks navigating in the Progressive and Avantgarde field.
+And for that, we have the folks from the Progressive and Avantgarde field.

 It is refreshing not to be assaulted by a gazillion of djents for once.
 And did I say Jean-Michel Jarre before?
 That’s right.
 Karma Rassa gets you this laid back (very) atmospheric progressive rock to your table.
 It is indeed very keyboard heavy, albeit far away from the electronic intensity of JMJ.
 Even if – with a lot of goodwill – you may detect some very faint similarities.

 Then they mix some metal injections into some of these fairly complex song structures that often are almost ambient in nature.
 This sounds like a collision of styles and – in essence – it is.
 Or should we call it a collusion of styles?
 And it is this mélange that is the main allure of Talks to Innerself.
 Because this breeds variety with an intense mix of directions, hooks, and elements that won’t let boredom get near you.

 Now, even with all the aforementioned intensity, this is not an album to headbang along.

 Karma Rassa gets you a tune for the fireplace, not the mosh pit.
 Something for a quieter time to listen to and concentrate on the music.
 And to the decidedly funky lyrics surrounding the tracks.

 It is thus unfortunate that the album comes across as loud, indeed very loud.
 And it is the compression that risks to overwhelm you after a while, latest by the fourth track or so.
 A pity that they did not mix and master the album a little more carefully.

 That said, however, separation still prevails pretty much and you will run no risk of losing elements.